 Remember, it’s a matter of personal taste too, so if you don’t like these ideas, play around and find something that works for you!

 Before you buy paint, remember to order samples so you can try it out on your walls, and see how it works with the light and space of your room.
-You can also check out Decorating with Colour by Farrow & Ball for more ideas!
+You can also check out How to Decorate by Farrow & Ball for more ideas!

 If you need more design inspiration, check out my article on the best interior design books for beginners for ideas and inspiration!